What is a MobileTicket?

 For how long is a MobileTicket valid?

 The MobileTicket is valid for that calendar day that was specified at the time of purchase.
 Subsequent changes or exchanges are usually not possible.
-If you do not make the return journey on the same day, please purchase a single ticket for each route.
+If you do not make the return journey on the same day or up to 5.00 a.m. on the following day, please purchase a single ticket for each route.

 Additional terms and conditions for Swiss tickets: